keycloak-competence-center/keycloak-signature/SPECIFICATION.md

 **Request:**

-This endpoint expects an Authorization header and a request body which contains payload and credentials as JSON.
+This endpoint expects an Keycloak Identity Cookie and a request body which contains the payload and credentials as JSON.

-- `KEYCLOAK_IDENTITY`: Keycloak Identity Token of the user (against who the credentials are validated).
-This token will also be used to validate the current session.
+- `KEYCLOAK_IDENTITY`: This Session Cookie will be used to identify the user and validate the current session.
 - `payload`: String value which is going to be inserted into the JWT.
 We recommend you to encode your payload into  **Base64**.
 - `credentials`: Object containing authentication method (e.g. password) and its corresponding credential value in order to verify the user.

 **Response:**

-In case of valid credentials, Keycloak will return a 200 response with the signature in the body (`signedPayload=JWT)`.
+In case of valid session and credentials, Keycloak will return a 200 response with the signature in the body (`signedPayload=JWT)`.
 You can find more information about the signature and its structure [here](#SignedPayload).

 Keycloak will return a 403 if the credentials are not valid.